maba001/debian-qemu/README.md

 3. insert the first install disk via the qemu monitor port
 4. reboot - wait for the install screen to come up
 5. follow the install sequence, change and eject floppies as directed by the installer

+## Alternatives

+### QEMU for Windows

+QEMU exists as a [Windows binary](https://qemu.weilnetz.de/w64/) as well.
+So of course you can simply use the helper scripts in here, transform them into Windows .BAT or .CMD files and run qemu natively on any modern Windows OS.

+### Hyper-V

+Since Windows 10, Hyper-V is another viable alternative to QEMU for Windows.
+In this case, you have to use a Hyper-V disk format like .VHD or .VHDX.